Dear All Volunteers,

 At your arrival, we will give you a form to fill up your particular information, especially on the type of medicine that you are familiar with / allergic to, any specific diet or allergy to food, any previous injury or health condition, your blood type and your next of kin or relatives/friends.
 Our school is in a rural areas, so we need to know this information in advance, in case you require medical attention.
 While you volunteer with us, your safety and wellbeing is our concern.

 The only access to the place is via local train, so it will be a valuable experience going in to the area via classic train with a view of a beautiful river.
+You need to fly to Kota Kinabalu, then take a bus to Tenom.
+From Tenom town, you can hop on a local train to Pangi.

 The school only operates 5 days a week (Mon - Fri), you may need to go out of Pangi during weekends as no one will be available at the school.
 So during this off day, you may explore Borneo and its attraction around Sabah.
 You could plan for a hike at Mt.
 Kinabalu, or enjoy the beautiful corals at Samporna.
 But the problem is that all these places are far away and public transport is much limited.
 However during your time off when you are in Pangi, you could go for swim in the river behind the school.
 There's also a popular White Water Rafting activities next to the school.
 A few trail available for trekking and hiking.
 You could explore the areas, but this requires local people to go along with you.